-Basement Water Leak from pipes, plumbing fixtures and fittings can be a huge source of floods.
+Basement Water Leak can be the source of floods.

 Basements can leak because the soil surrounding the foundation and the walls of a basement has become overly saturated.
 Often this occurs after a long rainy season, and particularly if it was preceded by a drought.

-A common cause of basement is leaks might have to do with the gutter system.
-Old and poorly installed gutters tend to promote pooling water; and cause a build-up of standing water around the foundation of a home.
+A common cause of basement is leaking might have to do with the gutter system.
+Old and poorly installed gutters tend to promote pooling water and cause a build-up of standing water around the foundation of a home.
 The water will leak into a basement, eventually penetrating the walls and causing serious damage.

 If water doesn’t have a direction in which to flow, it will settle against the foundation of a home and find its way into the lowest chamber: the basement.
 There should be a small grade of slope from a home to the street, allowing for smooth water flow.